-This course is a 180 hour clinical course in which the student will have hands on experience supervised by a preceptor in a approved clinical site.
+This course is a 180-hour clinical course in which the student will have hands on experience supervised by a preceptor in an approved clinical site.
 The clinical sites can range from urgent care to minor emergency settings, but are not limited to these settings.
 The student will be expected to experience non-urgent through urgent conditions that include management of acute and chronic care injury and disease in pediatric through gerontologic age ranges.
-Course fee: \$255 (Fall 2020)

-\$265 (Fall 2021) Lab fee: \$30
+Course fee: \$265 (Fall 2021) \$265 (Fall 2022) Lab fee: \$30

-Prerequisite: None Co-requisite: None
+Prerequisite: None Co-requisite: None 3 Semester Credits (Contact hours per week: Clinical 12)